-History & Literature’s field of European Studies gives students the opportunity to to examine the history and literature of Europe in a global context.
-The field encourages students to connect nation-states to trans-European trends and events, including the French Revolution, European colonialism, the October Revolution, the two World Wars, the collapse of the Soviet Union, and the creation of the European Union.
-It introduces them to the study of such themes and issues as the consolidation and standardization of national languages, the emergence of national and ethnic literatures, the development of certain literary genres and literary criticism, the rise of “modern” aesthetics in art and philosophy, transnational emigration and immigration, movements of labor and capital, the rights and representations of minorities, and the negotiation and representation of ethnic and cultural difference.
+History & Literature’s field of European Studies encourages students to connect nation-states to transnational trends and events in the history and literature of Europe.
+Students in the European Studies field study themes such as colonization and imperialism, the emergence of national and ethnic literatures, movements of labor and capital, the rights and representations of minorities, and the negotiation and representation of ethnic and cultural difference.

 In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of European Studies complete the following requirements: